QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

-The falling consumption and rising search effort of the unlucky ones with long unemployment spells are simply  prices that have to be paid for the common good of providing proper incentives.
+The falling consumption and rising search effort of the unlucky ones with long unemployment spells are simply  costs that have to be paid in order to  provide proper incentives.